 Getting Help To Succeed

 Amy hired me when she needed someone dedicated to seeing her succeed, willing to guide her through the maze to turn her business around from the ground up.
 First, she had to consciously choose to wipe the slate clean on her business, create her business anew from a better-feeling place while releasing her judgments.
 Then, she had to be willing to actively nurture her own success as one would lovingly tend a garden.
 As a result, Amy discovered a new-found interest in sales and marketing on her own terms, in a way that was fun and invigorating for her.
-The result is a thriving business with a lot less frustration, and a MUCH happy business owner!
+The result is a thriving business with a lot less frustration, and a MUCH happier business owner!

 What are you willing to do to grow your creative or healing business?
 Share your better-feeling stories in the comments below…